The Center for Drug Safety and Effectiveness is training the next generation of leaders in pharmacoepidemiology and drug safety.

 The Center for Drug Safety and Effectiveness has been awarded a grant to support pre- and post-doctoral students focused in pharmacoepidemiology.
 This award, a T32 funded by the National Heart, Lung and Blood Institute (NHLBI), addresses the fact that despite remarkable new treatments to treat heart, lung and blood diseases, many important questions remain regarding the benefits and risks of particular products and how these medicines can best be used to improve human health.
 The aim of the program is to train the next generation of scientists to address the needs of patients, clinicians, payers, regulators and other stakeholders, and in so doing, improve the optimal use of medicines to treat heart, lung and blood diseases in the United States.
 The program's executive committee and preceptors span the Johns Hopkins Bloomberg School of Public Health and Johns Hopkins Medicine, with broad expertise in all relevant areas of research and clinical practice.

-The Pharmacoepidemiology Training Program is currently soliciting applications from qualified post-doctoral candidates, until May 1, 2018; please find information about the training program and how to apply, here.
-Refer questions to email@example.com.
+The Pharmacoepidemiology Training Program is currently soliciting applications from qualified post-doctoral candidates, on a rolling basis; please find information about the training program and how to apply, here.
+Refer questions to firstname.lastname@example.org.

 MPH Practicum Guidance